White Gardenia – A Nature’s Abstraction Workshop Replay

 At first glance, it appears simple — soft white petals, quiet elegance.
 But when you begin painting, you quickly discover the subtlety: whites within whites, gentle shifts in value, edges that must be felt rather than forced.

-This one-day mini workshop is an invitation to begin that process with clarity, patience, and confidence.
+This workshop is an invitation to begin that process with clarity, patience, and confidence.

 What’s Included